 Medall's quality certifications are critical to the marketing success of its services.
 If Medall's testing components fail to meet these standards or fail to adapt to evolving standards, Medall's goodwill will be harmed, its competitive advantage could be adversely affected, and Medall could lose customers and market share.
 Medall has received accreditations from, inter alia, the National Accreditation Board for Testing and Calibration Laboratories ("NABL") in respect of some of its centers.
 NABL prescribes best practices that Medall must adopt and implement to maintain such accreditation.
 NABL also conducts periodic audits of Medall's facilities to assess its compliance with their prescribed standards.
-Accreditations.
+Accreditations from these accreditors may be delayed, such that Medall may operate for a period of time with pending accreditations.
 Furthermore, if one of Medall's laboratories fails to comply with the prescribed practices of these organizations, Medall could lose one or more of its accreditations, which may adversely affect its reputation, its ability to attract customers and results of operations.